odalmisPG/active-directory-gpo-lab/docs/Auditing-Evidence.md

 # Active Directory Security & Auditing Evidence

 This document outlines the Advanced Audit Policy configurations implemented in the `myITlab.local` environment and provides evidence of successful security event logging.
-Auditing was configured to track privileged account usage and critical group modifications, aligning with CIS and NIST cybersecurity frameworks.
+Auditing was configured to track privileged account activity and critical group modifications.

 ---

 ## 1. Privilege Escalation & Group Management (Event ID 4728)

-**Goal:** Monitor critical Active Directory groups (like Domain Admins or Server Admins) to detect unauthorized privilege escalation.
+**Goal:** Monitor critical Active Directory groups (Server Admins) to detect unauthorized privilege escalation.

 *   **Audit Policy Applied:** `Audit Security Group Management` (Success and Failure)
 *   **The Scenario:** A new admin account (`olivia.perez-sa`) was created following the principle of least privilege, and was added to the `GRP-Servers-Admin` global security group.